neha13deshmukh/Retail_powerbi_Dashboard/README.md

 ---

-## 📂 Dataset Summary
-The dataset includes:

-- Household demographic information
-- Transaction-level purchase records
-- Product details (brand, category, department)
-- Campaign information
-- Coupon issuance and redemption data

-All tables were connected using a relational data model inside Power BI.

----

 ## 📊 Dashboard Sections

-The dashboard is divided into focused analytical sections to provide a complete view of retail performance.
+The dashboard is divided into multiple sections to cover different aspects of retail analysis:

----

-### 1️⃣ Descriptive Analysis
+### 1. Descriptive Analysis
-- Demographic distribution (age, income, marital status, homeownership)
-- Household size and kid category breakdown
-- Campaign timeline overview
-- Basic product attribute exploration

-This section builds a clear understanding of the customer base and campaign setup.

----
+Gives an overview of customer demographics like age, income, household size, and basic campaign information.

-### 2️⃣ Product Overview
+### 2. Product Analysis
-- Product distribution across departments and commodities
-- Brand and manufacturer contribution
-- Sub-category level breakdown
-- Product size analysis
-- Hierarchical category structure

-This module highlights the retailer’s product mix and category performance.

----
+Shows how products perform across categories, brands, and departments, helping identify top-performing areas.

-### 3️⃣ Customer Segmentation
+### 3. Customer Segmentation
-- Segmentation based on demographic factors
-- Purchase behavior analysis using transaction data
-- Customer grouping by campaign participation and coupon redemption

-This section identifies valuable and behavior-driven customer segments.

----
+Breaks down customers based on demographics and purchase behavior to understand different customer groups.

-### 4️⃣ Campaign Performance
+### 4. Campaign Analysis
-- Campaign duration and activity tracking
-- Household participation by campaign
-- Coupon redemption performance
-- Sales impact of campaigns

-This module evaluates marketing effectiveness and engagement.

----
+Analyzes campaign performance, participation, and how coupons impact customer purchases.

-### 5️⃣ Sales & Revenue Analysis
+### 5. Sales & Revenue
-- Revenue and transaction trends
-- Top-performing products, brands, and departments
-- Impact of discounts:
-  - Retail discount
-  - Coupon discount
-  - Coupon match discount
-- Relationship between discounts and sales growth

-This section focuses on revenue drivers and financial insights.

----
+Focuses on overall sales trends, top products, and how different types of discounts affect revenue.

-### 6️⃣ Market Basket Analysis
+### 6. Market Basket Analysis
-- Frequently purchased product combinations
-- Product pair frequency tracking
-- Cross-selling opportunity identification
-- Insights for bundling strategies

-This module uncovers purchasing relationships between products.

----
+Identifies products that are frequently bought together, useful for cross-selling and bundling.

-### 7️⃣ Time Series Analysis
+### 7. Time Series Analysis
-- Sales trends over time
+Tracks sales and coupon trends over time to identify patterns and seasonality.
-- Coupon redemption trends
-- Seasonality and cyclic patterns
-- Forecasting of future sales and demand

-This section supports planning and strategic decision-making.

 ---